Akihabara: 10 Best Things to Do in Otaku Heaven

 9. Kyusyu Jangara Ramen

-It may sound surprising, but Akihabara has a number of ramen restaurants and is a very competitive ramen area to other famous ramen areas in Tokyo.
-Kyusyu Jangara Ramen is ons of the most popular among them, and has received many good reviews from (foreign) customers.
+It may sound surprising, but Akihabara has a number of ramen restaurants and is a very competitive ramen area.
+Kyusyu Jangara Ramen is one of the most popular among them, and has received many good reviews from local and foreign customers alike.
 What makes them special is a menu that includes some vegan ramen such as and Vegan Sho-yu (soy sauce) Ramen.
-They have only limited number of seats (18 seats in total), so you might have to wait a little bit outside, but it is definitely well worth it!
+They have a limited number of seats (18 seats in total), so you might have to wait a little bit outside, but it is definitely well worth it!

 Kyusyu Jangara Ramen Official Website